 You have to figure out where the majority of your customers spend the most time.
 This will create a sense of community and improve engagement levels.
 Furthermore, you can also use social media to cater to customer events to connect with customers to build a tight-knit community that goes above the internet.

-Relationship marketing isn’t simple to develop as you have to take time to figure out what works best for your brand.
-If you lay the foundation with the strategies mentioned in this review, you have the potential to create long-term customers.
+Relationship marketing isn’t simple to develop as you have to take time to figure out what works best for your brand and customer retention.
+If you lay the foundation with the strategies mentioned in this review, you can create long-term customers.
 Once a customer is loyal to the brand, you will receive recommendations for free.
 In addition to this, a loyal customer is more likely to give you feedback than a one-time customer.